UnlimitedIP (UIP) Hits Self Reported Market Capitalization of $16.65 Million

-UnlimitedIP (UIP) traded 0.8% lower against the dollar during the 1 day period ending at 21:00 PM Eastern on August 25th.
-One UnlimitedIP coin can currently be purchased for $0.0099 or 0.00000016 BTC on major exchanges.
-Over the last week, UnlimitedIP has traded 0.8% lower against the dollar.
-UnlimitedIP has a market cap of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
+UnlimitedIP (UIP) traded 0.8% lower against the US dollar during the 24 hour period ending at 20:00 PM E.T. on August 29th.
+UnlimitedIP has a total market capitalization of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last day.
+One UnlimitedIP coin can now be purchased for about $0.0099 or 0.00000016 BTC on major cryptocurrency exchanges.
+In the last seven days, UnlimitedIP has traded 0.8% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.